kedro-org/kedro/docs/source/data/data_catalog.md

   type: pandas.CSVDataSet
   filepath: data/01_raw/{name}_data.csv
 ```
-When `factory_data` or `process_data` is used in your pipeline, it would be matched to the factory pattern above.
-Two things to keep in mind are that the factory pattern name should be enclosed in
+When `factory_data` or `process_data` is used in your pipeline, it is matched to the factory pattern above.
+The factory pattern name should be enclosed in
-quotes and that the placeholders used in the catalog entry body should be present in the factory pattern name.
+quotes and the placeholders used in the catalog entry body should be included in the factory pattern name.

-You can also use multiple placeholders in the same pattern.
+You can use multiple placeholders in the same pattern.
 For example, consider the following catalog where the dataset entries share `type`, `file_format` and `save_args`:
 ```yaml
 processing.factory_data:
   type: spark.SparkDataSet